py-why/EconML/doc/spec/estimation/dml.rst

     T =~& f(X, W) + \eta & \E[\eta|X, W, \epsilon]=0

 What is particularly attractive about DML is that it makes no further structural assumptions on :math:`g` and :math:`f` and estimates them non-parametrically using arbitrary non-parametric Machine Learning methods.
-Since we are in a linear in treatment response setting, the whole goal of the estimation part is to fit the constant marginal CATE :math:`\theta(\vec{x})`.
+Since we are in a linear treatment response setting, the whole goal of the estimation part is to fit the constant marginal CATE :math:`\theta(\vec{x})`.
 All other quantities of interest are directly computable given :math:`\theta(\vec{x})`.